handsontable/hyperformula/README.md

-# HandsOnEngine
+# HyperFormula

-HandsOnEngine is a JavaScript engine for efficient processing of formulas in spreadsheets.
+HyperFormula is a JavaScript engine for efficient processing of formulas in spreadsheets.

 ## Table of Contents
 1. [What to use it for?](#what-to-use-it-for)